Five LGBTQ+ superheroes you need to know about

 Superhero movies and comics have the power to transport us to whole new worlds.

-Back on Earth though, Pride season is starting to draw to a close, so we thought we’d take a look at some of the superheroes who make up part of the LGBTQ+ community.
+Back on Earth though, Pride season is starting, so we thought we’d take a look at some of the superheroes who make up part of the LGBTQ+ community.

 Valkyrie, played by Tessa Thompson, was first introduced to the Thor movies and wider Marvel movie universe in Thor: Ragnarok in 2017.
 She was a hit with fans and will feature heavily in future Marvel films, especially as she has now been crowned King of Asgard by Thor himself.

-She’s set to star in Thor: Love and Thunder which will come out in 2021 and is being hailed as the Marvel film universe’s first openly LGBTQ+ superhero - seemingly confirmed when Thompson said at Comic-Con that Valkyrie’s first order of business as king is to “find her queen”.
+She’s set to star in Thor: Love and Thunder which will come out in 2022 and her character's queerness was seemingly confirmed when Thompson said at Comic-Con that Valkyrie’s first order of business as king is to “find her queen”.

 Valkyrie was bisexual in the original comics, and Thompson (who is openly bi herself) has previously tweeted that the character’s sexuality had a big part to play in shaping how she portrayed her.